pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 ============================

-In this guide, we'll demonstrate uploading to both production PyPI and Test PyPI meaning that we'll have two separate sets of creds.
+In this guide, we'll demonstrate uploading to both production PyPI and TestPyPI, meaning that we'll have two separate sets of creds.
 And we'll need to save them in the GitHub repo settings.